simbroadcasts/react-node-insim/README.md

 ### Vertical stack

-`VStack` and `HStack` allow displaying buttons right next to each other without having to specify each button's position manually.
+`VStack` displays buttons in a row without having to specify each button's position manually.
 You can also override button colors and sizes.

 #### Import